News & Resources

 How can I protect myself from credit card fraud?

-Your best defence against credit card fraud is to make it difficult for a crook to rip you off.
-Safeguard your credit card number and its personal identification number (PIN) like you would cash.
+Keep your information private.
+Safeguard your credit card number and its personal identification number (PIN) like you would with cash.
 Don’t loan your credit card to anyone or share your account number over the phone or online unless you initiate the transaction with a company you know is reputable.

-If you are a victim of credit card fraud, in many cases, your maximum liability cannot exceed $50 by law.
 Surf to the Financial Consumer Agency Services’ website for more information about your rights and protection against unauthorized credit and debit card transactions.

 • Use strong passwords and change them at least annually.